joakimthun/Elsa/README.md

      PrintLn("Hello world!");
   }

-  // A function the takes an integer argument and returns an integer fn returnInt(int x) : int {
+  // A function that takes an integer argument and returns an integer fn returnInt(int x) : int {
      return x;
   }